First Post

 Reason 4: It is fun!

-I tried several static generators (Jekyll, Hugo, Gatsby, react-static) but none of them were as fun as writing your own engine, customized and optimized for your needs.
+I tried several static generators (Jekyll, Hugo, Gatsby, react-static) but none of them were as fun as writing my own engine, customized and optimized for my needs.

 Admit it - it is fun!